Naza-Project/naza/README.md

     If version is too old, follow instructions on [the official site](https://cmake.org/download/).

 * Boost (1.64 or newer):
-    You need boost in `bcndev` folder.
+    You need boost in `nazadev` folder.
 We do not configure to use boost installed by `apt-get`, because it is sometimes updated without your control by installing some unrelated packages.
 Also some users reported crashes after `find_package` finds headers from one version of boost and libraries from different version, or if installed boost uses dynamic linking.
     ```
     $nazadev> wget -c 'https://dl.bintray.com/boostorg/release/1.65.1/source/boost_1_65_1.tar.gz'
     $nazadev> tar xf boost_1_65_1.tar.gz